Ben Wallace to ‘quit Government at next reshuffle and not stand again as MP’

 He told the Sunday Times he would stand down but ruled out leaving ‘prematurely’ and triggering another by-election.

-Ben Wallace has confirmed he plans to resign at the next Cabinet reshuffle and will not seek re-election as an MP after four years as Defence Secretary.
+Ben Wallace has said he plans to resign at the next Cabinet reshuffle after four years as Defence Secretary.

-He told The Sunday Times he will stand down but ruled out leaving “prematurely” and triggering another by-election for the Conservatives to battle.
+He told The Sunday Times he would stand down as an MP at the next election but ruled out leaving “prematurely” and triggering another by-election for the Conservatives to battle.

-Mr Wallace, who survived three prime ministers as Defence Secretary, played a key role in the UK’s response to Russia’s invasion of Ukraine and was a close ally of Boris Johnson.
+Mr Wallace, who survived three prime ministers in his current role, played a key role in the UK’s response to Russia’s invasion of Ukraine and was a close ally of Boris Johnson.

 His Wyre and Preston North constituency will disappear at the next election after boundary changes and he said he would not seek a new seat.